GSA/digitalgov.gov/content/events/2019/11/2019-11-08-intro-kanban-i.md

 {{< img src="agile-kanban-part-1" >}}

-Agile is a way of thinking and a way of attacking problems, and it is central to how modern, digital teams attack problems and respond effectively to the inevitable change that arises when working on digital products.

 ## About this session — Kanban, Part I

 Kanban is not strictly an Agile method as it can be used to model any flow-based process.
 However it is quite applicable for Agile situations, and is much more amenable to environments that are not concerned with software development.

 ## More talks in this series: